top of page

 Friends of the Jahlin work to reduce violence and violations of Bedouin rights through a protective presence.

-Cultivating vegetable and ornamental gardens for Jahalin family consumption and enjoyment.
+Establishing vegetable and ornamental gardens for family consumption

 The Honey Women of the Jahlin - 10 women of the tribe learned to raise bees and now make honey and wax candles for a living.